Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Vedreg, old friend, an introduction to Shakespeare will have to wait."
 Kirk told him, as they squeezed into the airlock.
 The Kwmbwrw were mercifully about as large as Kirk's own species, and the airlock was designed for half a dozen of them.
 It had just enough room to accommodate Vedreg's bulk alongside their own.

-The lock cycled without incident---Lewis' brute-force fix to the outer door seemed to have permanently resolved the problem as it closed easily and without complaint, and fresh air gusted in.
-When the inner door opened, there was no sudden rush of depressurization---the interior was airtight.
+The lock cycled without incident - Lewis' brute-force fix to the outer door seemed to have permanently resolved the problem as it closed easily and without complaint, and fresh air gusted in.
+When the inner door opened, there was no sudden rush of depressurization - the interior was airtight.

 "Excellent."
 Kirk announced, ducking under the door frame and into the great ring hallway that ran around the station's interior.